camrun91/archivist-sync/.github/BETA_SETUP_SUMMARY.md

 ## Testing the Setup

 1. Create a `staging` branch if it doesn't exist
-2. Make a small change
+2. Make a small change (any code change, even a comment)
-3. Update version in `module.json` and `package.json` to next version (e.g., `1.3.0`)
+3. Commit and push to `staging`
-4. Commit and push to `staging`
+4. Check GitHub Actions for workflow execution
-5. Check GitHub Actions for workflow execution
+5. Verify two releases appear:
-6. Verify two releases appear:
+   - `v{VERSION}-beta.{BUILD_NUMBER}` (e.g., `v1.2.0-beta.15`)
-   - `v1.3.0-beta.1` (or similar)
+   - `beta-latest` (updated to point to the new beta)
-   - `beta-latest`
+6. Test the beta-latest manifest URL in Foundry
-7. Test the beta-latest manifest URL in Foundry
+7. Make another change and push → verify build number increments automatically

 ## Questions?